datahub-project/datahub/docs/how/delete-metadata.md

 datahub ingest rollback --run-id <run-id>
 ```

 to rollback all aspects added with this run and all entities created by this run.
+If there are key aspects that are being rolled back, the ingestion process will analyse the metadata graph for aspects related to key aspects being deleted that will be left "hanging" and save that information as a CSV for operators to later review.

+To give a concrete example: Imagine rolling back a key aspect of a dataset for which there exist aspects that are not part of the ingestion run (i.e: Changes made through the UI like documentation & tag assignment) then these aspects will disappear from the UI and be considered hanging.
+The rollback command will report how many entities have such aspects and save as a CSV the urns of these entities.
+An operator can then use `datahub get --urn <>` to retrieve those aspects and take action if needed.

 :::note

-Since datahub v0.8.29, the `rollback` endpoint will now perform a *soft delete* of the entities ingested by a given run `<run-id>`.
+As of datahub v0.8.32, the `rollback` endpoint will now perform a *soft delete* of the entities ingested by a given run `<run-id>`.
 This was done to preserve potential changes that were made directly via DataHub's UI and not part of the ingestion run itself.
 Such that this information can be retrieved later on if a re-ingestion for the same deleted entity is done.

 If you wish to keep old behaviour (hard delete), please use the `--nuke` flag.